0xB0BAFE77/0xSciTE4AHK/README.md

 The `ahk.api` file goes into the main SciTE folder

 During the rewrite of the API files, I built my own "card format" for calltips.
-This new format minimalizs wording while maintaining the full conveyance of the command.
+This new format minimizes wording while maintaining the full conveyance of the command.
 In addition, my calltips include all parameters, what each does and what's expected, notes when params are optional, lists return values, gives notations/remarks that cover extra noteworthy information, and most have a small example attached to the bottom to show how to give a quick example of what's expected.

 **Because who the hell wants to keep alt+tabbing back and forth to the docs when the calltip can give you that info???**